Skip to main content

 "Leave them alone.
 Let's dance."
 He took her to the dance floor.

-Pratap smiled knowing what his parents were talking of.
+Pratap smiled, knowing what his parents were talking about.
 He looked around.
 His wife was missing.
 Again.

 He made his way through the staff-only entrance to spot her waving her hands and instructing the waiters.